Mobius Venture Capital

 Series C in 2002

-HeyAnita is a voice platform specializing in enhanced messaging solutions for the global telecommunications industry.
-Founded in 1999 and headquartered in Burbank, California, with additional offices in San Francisco, London, and Pune, the company caters to e-businesses seeking to provide voice access to their products and services.
-Its diverse product portfolio includes mobile applications such as Rapid Messaging Service, Travel App Suite, Weather Info, and Entertainment App Suite, among others.
-HeyAnita also offers a range of deployment options, including an ASP model, premise-based solutions, and OEM opportunities.
-The platform enables mobile subscribers to communicate and share information seamlessly across different networks and handset technologies.
-Additionally, HeyAnita provides software developers with tools and services to create and deploy custom voice applications using its FreeSpeech platform.
+HeyAnita is a voice platform that specializes in enhanced messaging solutions for the global telecommunications industry.
+Founded in 1999 and headquartered in Burbank, California, with additional offices in San Francisco, London, and Pune, HeyAnita caters to e-businesses aiming to offer voice access to their products and services.
+The company’s diverse product portfolio includes mobile applications such as Rapid Messaging Service, Travel App Suite, Weather Info, Entertainment App Suite, Stock Tracker, Package Tracker, and vGreetings.
+HeyAnita operates through various models, including ASP, premise-based, and OEM opportunities, allowing mobile subscribers to communicate and share information across different networks and devices.
+Additionally, the HeyAnita FreeSpeech platform provides software developers with tools and services to create and deploy custom voice applications.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.